Best Xbox Series X headsets 2023: treat your ears to high-quality gaming audio

 The SteelSeries Arctis Nova Pro Wireless headset may command a high price tag, but they’re totally worth it.
 This is the best wireless Xbox Series X headset you can buy, and one that also lets you hook up an additional console like a PS5 or PC if you’re inclined.

-With a powerful DAC that lets you select from preset EQs or design your own, it’s a pleasure playing games while wearing the SteelSeries Arctis Nova Pro Wireless.
+With a powerful DAC that lets you select from a range of gaming preset EQs or design your own, it’s a pleasure playing games while wearing the SteelSeries Arctis Nova Pro Wireless.
 Interference isn’t an issue, and you get all the bells and whistles you’d expect at this price: Bluetooth support, a wired connection, noise-canceling, a top-class microphone, and peerless sound quality.

 What makes the SteelSeries Arctis Nova Pro Wireless so appealing, however, is its hot-swap battery feature.
 The headset comes with two rechargeable batteries, one that sits and charges in the DAC while the other is in use.
 It means you never need to worry about charging this headset as you’ll always have a full battery pack waiting to go.